 The Sky Garden, London offers a 360-degree panorama of the capital’s iconic skyline.
 On a clear day, the views are sensational.

-Stepping out of the lift on the 35th Floor, looking south over the river, taking centre stage is The Shard – another one of London’s famous landmarks – in all of its splintered splendour.
+Stepping out of the lift on the 35th Floor, looking south over the river, taking centre stage is The Shard – another one of London’s iconic landmarks – in all of its splintered splendour.

 To the north, the City’s skyscrapers – The Gherkin, the Cheesegrater and NatWest Tower dutifully line up like chess pieces in a row.